What is Juvenile Idiopathic Arthritis?

-Juvenile idiopathic arthritis (JIA) is an autoimmune disease that can cause inflammation, swelling, stiffness and pain in the joints
+Juvenile Idiopathic Arthritis (JIA) is an autoimmune disease that can cause inflammation, swelling, stiffness and pain in the joints and is the most common type of arthritis in children under 16 years.

 What you should know about JIA